 Electronic funds withdrawal (EFW).
-If you file Form 940 electronically, you can e-file and e-pay (EFW) the balance due in a single step using tax preparation software or through a tax professional.
+If you file Form 940 electronically, you can e-file and use EFW to pay the balance due in a single step using tax preparation software or through a tax professional.
 However, don't use EFW to make federal tax deposits.
-For more information on paying your taxes using EFW, visit the IRS website at www.irs.gov/payments.
-A fee may be charged to file electronically.
+For more information on paying your taxes using EFW, go to IRS.gov/EFW.

-You can pay your balance due by credit or debit card.
-You may pay your FUTA tax shown on line 14 using a credit card or debit card.
-However, don't use a credit or debit card to pay taxes that are required to be deposited (see When Must You Deposit Your FUTA Tax, later).
-For more information on paying your taxes with a credit or debit card, visit the IRS website at www.irs.gov/payments.
+Credit or debit card payments.
+You may pay your FUTA tax shown on line 14 using a credit or debit card.
+Your payment will be processed by a payment processor who will charge a processing fee.
+Don't use a credit or debit card to pay taxes that are required to be deposited (see When Must You Deposit Your FUTA Tax, later).
+For more information on paying your taxes with a credit or debit card, go to IRS.gov/PayByCard.

 Online payment agreement.
-You may be eligible to apply for an installment agreement online if you have a balance due when you file your return.
+You may be eligible to apply for an installment agreement online if you can't pay the full amount of tax you owe when you file your return.
 For more information, see What if you can't pay in full, later.